Ash

 Updating status of a project

-Speed acting on crucial steps in their content collaboration flows tends to shave off some seconds per project.
-For a team(1) that has 400 projects per day, with an average of 6 steps per project is the same as saving 2 whole days per month.
+For a team, that has 400 projects per day, with an average of 6 steps per project, this equates to saving 2 whole days per month.

 Navigating across Tessact